josephbeuysmum/Dertisch/README.md

 NOTICE
 ------

-Much of what follow relates to version `0.2` and has been superceded by recent updates related to version `0.3`.

--   A customer makes an order (a user interacts with a `view`);
+-   A customer makes an order (a user interacts with a `view`, sending a request to its `presenterModel`, which in turn passes the request to its `interactor`);
 -   the head chef instructs their staff as to the required dishes (the `interactor` queries its `proxies`);
 -   the staff cook ingredients and present the head chef with the dishes (the `proxies` combine data they already have with data they need, probably asynchronously, from their `services`);
--   the head chef gives the dishes to the waiter (the `interactor` calls its `presenterModel` with data);
+-   the head chef gives the dishes to the waiter, who approaches the customer (the `interactor` calls its `presenterModel` with data, which it stores before informing the `view` that there is new data available);
 -   the waiter and the sommelier serve the customer (the `view` populates itself via its `presenterModel` and its `textProxy`); and
--   the table is laid with dishes (the `view` updates in accordance with the original interaction of the `user`).
+-   the table is laid with dishes (the `view` updates in accordance with the original interaction of the user).

 Dertisch is designed to provide the functionality common to most apps, which specifically (at present) means the following.